hdlugas/MZsearch/paper/paper.md

 -   Noise Removal

--   Centroiding (only applicable to LC-MS data)
+-   Centroiding (only applicable to LC-MS/MS data)

--   Matching (only applicable to LC-MS data)
+-   Matching (only applicable to LC-MS/MS data)

 -   Normalization (only applicable to entropy-based similarity measures)